bigfatgoalie/bert-sentiment/README.md

-Following Abhishek Thakur's tutorial to train a sentiment classifier and deploy it via Docker
+Following Abhishek Thakur's tutorial to train a sentiment classifier and call the model via Flask API